 To facilitate public sharing of curated data resources between AACT users, we're making project datasets available within the AACT database.
-Each project has its own database schema that encapsulates the curated data the project iprincipal investigator has shared with us.
+Each project has its own database schema that encapsulates the curated data the project's principal investigator has shared with us.
 Users of the live AACT database can query the project data and/or ClinicalTrials.gov data that resides in the main AACT schema: ctgov.
 They may join data across different schemas.
-In short, project information is kept structurally separate from ClinicalTrials.gov data, but the information is also integrated within the same database.
-The name of a project's database schema is identified in the table below.
-Click on the plus icon of any row in this table to view project details and access downloadable versions of the datasets and data definitions.
+In short, project information is kept structurally separate from ClinicalTrials.gov data, but the information is also integrated within the same database so it can be used in combination with current trial data.

 |Name||Investigators||Organizations||Publication Year||Brief Summary||DB Schema|

 |CDEK’s Standard Organization Names||Rebekah Griesenauer, PhD, Postdoctoral Scholar; Michael S Kinch, PhD, Associate Vice Chancellor||Washington University - St. Louis.
 Center for Research Innovation and Biotechnology||2018||The CDEK project at Washington University has curated organization data to begin standardizing this terminology.
 Because an organization may be identified several different ways in ClinicalTrials.gov, it's often difficult to accurately identify all studies associated with an organization.
-Washington University has creating a queryable 'organization index' that provides a way for AACT users to more easily identify all studies associated with an organization.||proj_cdek_standard_orgsDescription:|
+Washington University has creating a queryable 'organization index' that provides a way for AACT users to more easily identify all studies associated with an organization.||proj_cdek_standard_orgs|

-|Compliance with Results Reporting at ClinicalTrials.gov||Monique L. Anderson, M.D., Karen Chiswell, Ph.D., Eric D. Peterson, M.D., M.P.H., Asba Tasneem, Ph.D., James Topping, M.S., and Robert M. Califf, M.D.||Duke Clinical Research Institute||2015||Analysis of the levels & patterns of compliance with FDAAA reporting regulations for trials conducted between 2008 & 2013 (considering only those trials that are highly likely to be applicable to FDAAA provisions).||proj_results_reportingDescription:|
+|Compliance with Results Reporting at ClinicalTrials.gov||Monique L. Anderson, M.D., Karen Chiswell, Ph.D., Eric D. Peterson, M.D., M.P.H., Asba Tasneem, Ph.D., James Topping, M.S., and Robert M. Califf, M.D.||Duke Clinical Research Institute||2015||Analysis of the levels & patterns of compliance with FDAAA reporting regulations for trials conducted between 2008 & 2013 (considering only those trials that are highly likely to be applicable to FDAAA provisions).||proj_results_reporting|

 |The Landscape of Clinical Trials in Nephrology: A Systematic Review of ClinicalTrials.gov||Jula K. Inrig, MD,1,2 Robert M. Califf, MD,1 Asba Tasneem, PhD,1 Radha K. Vegunta, MD,3 Christopher Molina, BS,4 John W. Stanifer, MD,1 Karen Chiswell, PhD,1 and Uptal D. Patel, MD1||Duke Clinical Research Institute||2014||While conducting a systematic review of nephrology-related studies in ClinicalTrials.gov, the investigators tagged nephrology-related MeSH & free-text condition terms.
-Interventional studies registered between Oct 1, 2007 & September 27, 2010 with conditions, browse_conditions or keywords that matched any of the terms tagged as 'nephrology' were reviewed by investigators, to create the final subset of studies included in the analysis.||proj_tag_nephrologyDescription:|
+Interventional studies registered between Oct 1, 2007 & September 27, 2010 with conditions, browse_conditions or keywords that matched any of the terms tagged as 'nephrology' were reviewed by investigators, to create the final subset of studies included in the analysis.||proj_tag_nephrology|

-Project data are available only in the live AACT database hosted at aact-db.ctti-clinicaltrials.org.
+Project data are available in the live AACT database hosted at aact-db.ctti-clinicaltrials.org.
 Static copies of the database and pipe-delimited filesets available for download contain only ClinicalTrials.gov data; they do not include project information.